KempnerInstitute/kempner-hpc-handbook/kempner_hpc_handbook/scalability/distributed_gpu_computing.md

 ```
 ````
 ### Distributed Data Parallelism (DDP)
 Distributed Data Parallelism facilitates training a model on high-volume datasets by distributing the computation across multiple devices.
+It involves splitting the dataset into smaller batches that are processed in parallel across different GPUs.
+Each GPU trains a copy of the model on its subset of the data, and the results are aggregated to update the model.

-Particularly, Each GPU trains a copy of the model and the dataset is splitted into smaller batches evenly distributed between GPUs.
-In each training step, GPUs perform forward and backward passes locally and compute the parameter gradients corresponding to their current data batch.
+Particularly, in each training step, GPUs perform forward and backward passes locally and compute the parameter gradients corresponding to their current data batch.
 Then before updating the model weights, GPUs communicate to sum the parameter gradients across GPUs.
 This guarantees the model replicas being kept consistent across GPUs before starting the next training step.
 This inter-GPU communication are optimized by All-Reduce collective communication primitive from NCCL library for Nvidia GPUs, see {numref}`sec-nccl`.

 {numref}`ddp` shows a high-level overview of how DDP works.
 ```{figure} figures/png/DDP.png